Get

 Raw meat can be quite dangerous for your dog to consume, which is why they shouldn’t eat it.
 Feeding your dog raw meat can even be dangerous to you!
 So, why do people think it is suitable for our pets?

 Advocates of raw food diets that include raw meat believe that raw food is closer to what your furry friend’s ancestors would have eaten and, thus, allows for easier digestion and better nutrient absorption.
-But our dogs have evolved throughout the years, and while they can still process raw meat, they can also now readily digest carbohydrates as well.
 Raw meat may be more palatable and appealing for some picky eaters due to its high water content and can be more digestible than some dry commercial food.
 However, the known risks associated with feeding raw meat to our pups outweigh any potential benefits.
+In fact, almost all of the benefits of a raw diet are anecdotal right now – despite the fact that much research has been done to prove otherwise.
+It is important to note that many findings regarding a raw diet have determined that while different, it isn’t necessarily better than a cooked diet (even a non-commercial cooked one).

 variety of raw angus prime meat steak